College of Education

 Total Hours | 48 |

-By design, all students are required to study in basic areas that undergird and define educational practice and develop skills of problem definition, data collection and analysis, and interpretation.
-The four areas of intensive study provide for a specialized focus on practice.
+By design, all students are required to study in Professional Common Core that undergirds and defines educational practice and develops skills of problem definition, data collection and analysis, and interpretation.
+The Specialized Academic Fields provide a specialized focus on practice.

 In some areas, it is possible to combine doctoral degree study with work toward an endorsement to perform a particular role in K-12 education.